BenceToth/OOP-Games_Python/Tic-Tac-Toe/README.md

 * `board.py`: Contains the `Board` class, which manages the game board, prints the board, submits moves, and checks for game over conditions.
 * `move.py`: Contains the `Move` class, which handles the coordinates of each move while validating the input.
 * `player.py`: Contains the `Player` class, which can be either a human or computer player.
 It serves and an interface to input moves from the human player and generates a random move for the computer player.
-* tic-tac-toe.py: Contains the TicTacToeGame class, which orchestrates the game flow and start the game.
+* `tic-tac-toe.py`: Contains the `TicTacToeGame` class, which orchestrates the game flow and start the game.

 ## Installation
 1. Clone the repository: